-Trail Running Conference USA – second annual, Estes Park, CO
+US Trail Running Conference – third annual, Estes Park, CO

-Welcome to the Estes Trail Ascent – Trail Running Conference!
-We are eagerly planning the 2nd annual Conference, that takes place over three days – Thursday October 9 is for Trail Race Directors, and Friday October 10 and Saturday October 11 are for Trail Runners.
-Sunday October 12 rounds off the weekend with a trail race on a local Estes Park trail.
+Welcome to the Estes Trail Ascent – US Trail Running Conference!
+Thank you to everyone that attended and supported the second annual Trail Running Conference in 2014!
+The event was a huge success, seeing a 50% increase in attendance over our inaugural year.
+We are now eagerly planning the 3rd annual Conference, that takes place over three and a half days – Wednesday afternoon October 7 and Thursday October 8 is for Trail Race Directors, and Friday October 9 and Saturday October 10 are for Trail Runners.

 This conference is for trail runners of all levels, trail race directors, and sponsors and vendors that are looking for an event to showcase their trail related products or services.
-This event is the second annual Trail Running Conference in the USA, and we are proud to partner with ATRA (American Trail Running Association).
-Our inaugural Conference in June 2013 was a great success – we learned much from the event, and also from the follow up surveys that we carried out with both attendees and fans of Trail Running.
-The format of the second annual Conference will be very different from the inaugural one, and we are excited to put into practice many of the suggestions that were made.
+This event is the third annual Trail Running Conference in the USA, and we are proud to partner with ATRA (American Trail Running Association).
+Our first two Conferences in June 2013 and October 2014 were great successes – we have learned much from each event, and also from the follow up surveys that we carried out with both attendees and fans of Trail Running.
+The format of the third annual Conference will continue to develop the successful components from the first two years, and we are excited to put into practice many of the suggestions that were made.

 Trail Running has seen exponential growth in recent years, and is poised to become one of the most popular outdoor active pursuits in the United States; this event is the first of it’s kind to be dedicated to our growing and dynamic sport.
 Colorado has long been a Trail Running mecca in the USA, and Estes Park is proud to stake its claim as America’s Trail Running Destination.
 This Conference will seek to set out a strategy for the continued growth in Trail Running in the USA and beyond.